A fundamental question of accounting and finance is: what is accounts payable?

 - Purchase Requisition Automation – Automated purchase requisition and approvals.

-- Purchase Orders and Confirmation Automation – Purchase orders are automatically generated out of purchase requisitions with built-in PO approval and acceptance automation.
+- Purchase Orders and Confirmation Automation – POs are automatically generated out of purchase requisitions with built-in PO approval and acceptance automation.

 - Receiving Automation – Automated receipt confirmation against an open PO upon delivery of goods or services.